-The popular Seaview Trail loop is one of the East Bay's most enjoyable short hikes.
-The trail first passes through attractive open meadows and woods.
-The real payoff, though, is the last half of the hike, where the trail reaches a peak with great views of San Francisco Bay and San Pablo Reservoir.
-It then descends through some very nice groves of ridgetop trees.
+The Seaview Trail loop is one of the East Bay's most enjoyable short hikes.
+The first half of the hike passes through attractive open meadows and woods.
+The real payoff, though, is the last half of the hike, where the trail reaches a peak with great views of San Francisco Bay and San Pablo Reservoir before descending through some very nice groves of ridgetop trees.
 The loop is entirely on dirt roads.

-The trail enters the first stand of trees and then starts to descend, eventually reaching another parking lot.
+The trail enters a stand of trees and then starts to descend, eventually reaching another parking lot.
 Staying to your left, walk through the parking lot and take the dirt road on the other side.

 The rocky road climbs somewhat steeply.
 This part of the hike is a little dull; there isn't really any scenery to speak of.
 Even though one side is lined with trees, in summer it can be a hot climb.

 The still-rocky road descends, again somewhat steeply; it can be easy to lose your footing on all the loose rocks and gravel.
 However, there are some level parts where the trail passes through some exceptionally attractive and unusual groves of Monterey Pine.
 The trees aren't native to this area and were planted by developers in the early 20th century.